 Asynchronous IO under ISAPI is often viewed as something of a black art.
 But it's actually quite straight forward and it will yield the highest level of performance and scalability for your application.

-Within the context of an ISAPI module there are two ways to recieve or send data asynchronously.
+Within the context of an ISAPI module, there are two ways to receive or send data asynchronously.
 You can use

 WriteClient to read/write an arbitrary buffer of data to the client asynchronously or you can use

 TransmitFile to send a file to a client asynchronously.

 TransmitFile is a Win32 function which is accessed by using the ISAPI function

 The MSDN online library provides a good overview of asynchronous IO but in general, you will need to perform these steps:

 - Setup a callback through which you will be notified when an IO completion event occurs.